yourbasic/api/README.md

 The `java.io`, `java.nio`, `java.nio.channels`, `java.nio.channels.spi`,
 `java.nio.file`, `java.nio.file.attribute`, `java.nio.file.spi`,
-`java.nio.charset`,  and `java.nio.charset.spi` packages have many methods.
+`java.nio.charset`,  and `java.nio.charset.spi` packages have many classes and even more methods.
 In fact, the API is so overwhelming that many of us end up at [Stack Overflow][so] trying to move streams of bytes in and out of our Java programs.
 Unfortunately, many of the friendly people who share code snippets on Stack Overflow didn't read the full spec either, and got it wrong.

 For many years I didn't know that my Java programs used the platform default character encoding.
 That's an ugly bug, and I'm not the only one